Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Related Work

-\head{Enhancing System Security using PiM} A set of prior works proposes leveraging PIM to enhance the security of modern computing systems. \revet{SecNDP~\cite{secndpHPCA2022}\reve{1} proposes an encryption and verification mechanism for untrusted PiM devices that enables computation over encrypted data.
-SecNDP only focuses on protecting confidentiality and does not consider or analyze potential timing channels in contrast to \X{}.} Nelson et al.\cite{nelson2022eliminating} propose offloading security critical tasks to near-memory compute units to avoid storing sensitive information in caches and eliminate cache-based side-channel attacks leaking them.
-In contrast, in this work, we demonstrate and evaluate the implications of PiM on main memory-based timing attacks.
-InvisiMem.~\cite{invisiMemISCA2017} and ObfusMem~\cite{awad2017obfusmem} propose leveraging \nb{3D-stacked memory} to design secure processors that provide oblivious RAM equivalent guarantees.
+Several prior works enhance \nbcr{4}{system} security by leveraging PiM. \revet{SecNDP~\cite{secndpHPCA2022}\reve{1} proposes an encryption and verification mechanism for untrusted PiM devices.
+It only focuses on protecting confidentiality and does not consider or analyze potential timing channels.} Nelson et al.~\cite{nelson2022eliminating} propose offloading security-critical tasks to \nbcr{4}{\gls{pnm}} units to avoid storing sensitive information in caches and eliminate cache-based side-channel attacks.
+In this work, we demonstrate and evaluate the implications of PiM on main memory-based timing attacks.
+InvisiMem~\cite{invisiMemISCA2017} and ObfusMem~\cite{awad2017obfusmem} propose leveraging \nb{3D-stacked memory} to design secure processors that provide oblivious RAM equivalent guarantees.